Rev. Harmon "Herman" Younkin was born on Nov. 27, 1821 near Kingwood, Somerset County, PA, the son of John J. and Mary "Polly" (Hartzell) Younkin.

 Son Milton Bruce "M.B."
 Younkin (1868-1950) was born on Nov.
 30, 1868 near Rockwood in Black Township.
 He spent his early adulthood years unmarried, at Paddytown.

-At the age of 34, on April 12, 1903, he married 28-year-old Minnie Sechler (1875-1962), daughter of Phineas and Mary (Marker) Sechler of near Rockwood, Somerset County.
+At the age of 34, on April 12, 1903, he married 28-year-old Minnie Judy Sechler (May 15, 1874-1962), daughter of Phineas and Mary (Marker) Sechler of near Rockwood, Somerset County.
 The ceremony, held at the home of Minnie's mother, was conducted by justice of the peace A.S.
 Levy.

-They had three sons -- James Clyde Younkin, Morris R. Younkin and Harry B. Younkin.
+They produced three sons -- James Clyde Younkin, Morris R. Younkin and Harry B. Younkin.

 During the summer of 1934, he played a part in a coincidental meeting that launched the formation of the Younkin National Home-Coming Reunion and the Younkin Family News Bulletin.
 Writing of the event many years later, his cousin Otto Roosevelt Younkin recalled: